Homemade Magnolia Bakery Banana Pudding

 Today I wanted to share this incredible copycat Magnolia Bakery banana pudding with you all.
-It’s the only way I will eat bananas in a dessert that isn’t muffins or bread.
-Yes, seriously!
+It’s my favorite way to eat bananas in a dessert that isn’t muffins or bread.

 This is such an easy banana pudding recipe.
 It literally takes 10 minutes from start to finish and I bet you already have most of the ingredients hanging out in your pantry.

-This is a classic Nilla Wafer banana pudding that’s made with sweetened condensed milk, water, instant vanilla pudding mix, whipping cream, Nilla Wafers, and ripe bananas.
+This is a classic Nilla Wafer banana pudding that’s made from scratch with sweetened condensed milk, water, instant vanilla pudding mix, whipping cream, Nilla Wafers, and ripe bananas.
 Seriously, that’s it!

-To make the banana pudding with condensed milk, whisk together the condensed milk, ice water, and instant pudding mix.
-Set that in the fridge to firm up for at least 4 hours.
+To make Magnolia Bakery banana pudding with condensed milk, whisk together the condensed milk, ice water, and instant pudding mix.
+Set the banana pudding mixture in the fridge to firm up for at least 4 hours.

-Once the pudding is set, whip the cream to stiff peaks, then fold it gently into the pudding mixture.
+Whip and fold in the cream: Once the pudding is set, whip the heavy cream to stiff peaks, then fold it gently into the pudding mixture.
+So far so good, right?
+I’m telling you, homemade banana pudding is crazy easy.

-Then, you’re ready to assemble the copycat Magnolia Bakery banana pudding.
-Start with a layer of crushed Nilla Wafers, followed by a generous layer of pudding.
+Assemble the copycat Magnolia Bakery banana pudding: Start with a layer of crushed Nilla Wafers, followed by a generous layer of banana pudding.
 Lastly, add some sliced bananas.
 Repeat this process until you reach the top of your dish and garnish with a whole Nilla Wafer.

 Once assembled, this copycat Magnolia banana pudding will last up to three days in the fridge.
 Note that the Nilla Wafers will soften over time, but they shouldn’t become too mushy.